mmcasetti/mphil-thesis/current/thesis-outline.md

 w/ Morris that shows exp cases for LHG.]

 [PPAD comes back - "D" in sign]

+[note that w/ oiks not always oriented - example RPs of octahedron]

 [Brightwell on finding number of matchings (in Euler?) #P-complete.]